 For those pupils who join us in J4 (Year 6), the acceptance of an offer at 10+ automatically leads to an offer at 11+.
 Offers of places in the Senior School are subject to sustained good performance throughout the duration of J4.
-Pupils will continue to sit our 11+ Entrance Test in order to compete for scholarships and to provide baseline data for the school.
+All of our pupils, regardless of point of entry into the Prep School, will continue to sit our 11+ examination in order to compete for scholarships and to provide internal baseline data for the school.